-The goal of CATs is to control and reduce, through non-lethal means, the feral cat population in Bermuda.
-As part of CATs function, we raise money to fulfil the objectives as listed below:
+The ultimate goal of CATs is to control and reduce, through non-lethal means, the feral cat population in Bermuda.
+As part of CATs function, we raise money to fulfill the objectives as listed below:

-- to stabilise colonies of feral cats in co-operation with householders, businesses & other groups, through spaying & neutering;
+- to stabilize colonies of feral cats in co-operation with householders, businesses and other groups, through spaying and neutering

-- to manage & maintain colonies of feral cats;
+- to manage and maintain colonies of feral cats

-- to monitor disease control in feral cat populations;
+- to monitor disease and provide basic health care control in feral cat populations

-- to collaborate with other local & international organisations with similar aims
+- to collaborate with other local and international organizations with similar aims

 Problems Associated with Cats in Bermuda

-Many of the problems that, in people’s perception, cats cause are actually a result of anti-social or unhelpful behaviour on the part of humans.
+Many of the problems that, in people’s perception, cats cause are actually a result of anti-social or unhelpful behavior on the part of humans.
 Common cat problems include:

 - cats ripping up garbage bags that are out in trash cans and making a mess at unsecured dumpsters;

 - abandoned cats looking for a new home, stealing food put outside for pet cats;

 - trespassing cats that disturb dogs, causing them to bark;

 - aggressive behavior and spraying to mark territory by cats that have not been fixed ;

 - digging up flowers and vegetables in gardens and farms ;